wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Resource

    Permissions at one level are inherited to child scopes, so<br />
-   Permissions are addative: the sum of roles at various levels is what a user can do.
+   Permissions are additive: the sum of roles at various levels is what a user can do.

    A user inherits permissions from the <strong>management group</strong> to which the user has been assigned.